gitNate/ellderath/content/Factions/Black Sun Marauders.md

 ## Public Warnings

-Travelers are strongly advised to:
+Citizens are strongly advised to:
 - Avoid the [[Illgadar Desert]] unless absolutely necessary
 - Travel in well-armed caravans with experienced guides
 - Be wary of any "desert guides" offering suspiciously cheap services